mariamaged/assignment/ReadME.md

 # Internship - ZtarMobile
 ## API Endpoints
-	1. Post a shipment to one of the following services: [fedex, ups]
+	1. Post a shipment to the allowed services.
 - **Request Endpoint:** /shipments/:serviceID.
 - **Method/HTTP Verb:** POST.
 - **Request Content-Type:** application/json.
-- **Request parameter error:** If the serviceID value is not equal to either [fedex, ups], the response sends back a message `Service IDs should be one of the following: fedex,ups` with status code `400`.
+- **Request parameter error:** If the serviceID value is not equal to either [fedex, ups]\<allowed-services>, the response sends back a message `You can not POST shipments with this service ID in the request.params.
+Service ID should be one of the following:
+[fedex,ups]<allowed-services>.` with status code `400`.
 - **Request body for fedex:**

 ```json